UPDATED NOVEMBER 2019

 - How small it packs (if you’re backpacking with your gear)

 You want to make sure you can pack everything you need without having it completely weigh you down or be a mess to pack up when your trip is over.

 Tent: A two-person backpacking tent like the REI Camp Dome 2 tent is going to have plenty of space for two people on a camping trip.

-Sleeping pad: An inflatable sleeping pad like the Therm-a-Rest NeoAir Venture packs light and small.
+Sleeping pad: I’ve used two inflatable sleeping pads and the Nemo Tensor Ultralight Sleeping Pad is by far my favorite.
+It packs very light and small and includes a pump sack to help with inflating so you won’t tire yourself out.
 It was so much more convenient than the solid sleeping pad I had to roll up and attach to my backpack for Torres del Paine.